 How to Nullify a Marriage in Malaysia

 Nullity of marriage is a declaration by a court that the supposed marriage is null and void, and that no valid marriage exists between you and your partner.
-In other words, it is a declaration that Annulmentthe supposed marriage never happened.
+In other words, it is a declaration that the supposed marriage never happened.

 A Nullity (or annulment) of marriage does not sit on the same equilibrium as a divorce.
 The former would occur from a void or voidable marriage, whilst the latter may only occur preceding the existence of a valid marriage.